lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

 That simplifies things considerably.
 The goal here is that while the `@Composable` annotation implies some amount of machinery around their invocations, it should not drastically alter the mental model someone has around what is going on.
 This is analogous to the machinery that is required to implement `suspend` functions and Coroutines in Kotlin.
-One could write the same code using Futures, but if we can create a consistent mental model around what `suspend` means, then we can fit it into the language and reduce a significant amount of boilerplate.
+We could write the same code using Futures, but if we can create a consistent mental model around what `suspend` means, then we can fit it into the language and reduce a significant amount of boilerplate.

-With this mapping of `@Composable` invocations to the faux Compose runtime we have just built, you should have a solid understanding of the mechanics of `@Composable` and some of the design decisions that Compose has taken to end up where it is today.
+With this mapping of `@Composable` invocations to the faux Compose runtime we have just built, you should have a solid understanding of what `@Composable` actually does and some of the design decisions that Compose has taken to end up where it is today.

 There's still a lot more to cover, but I think that's more than enough for one post.
 There are several things Compose is doing or planning to do that are not covered in this post: